altruios/namshubettulpa/public/namshubettulpa/chapters/desperate-resort.md

 ~She opened her eyes, the pain was lowering but everything was still white.
 Slowly things came into focus.
-She was in Flanagan's foyer, holding the mirror: squeezing it~ "K::Martha?"
+She was in Flanagan's foyer, holding the mirror: squeezing it~ ~Rossin stood at her side~
+"K::Martha?"
-~Kent was standing over her, behind him was Flanagan~ "FL__F::It's one thing to push her in from a dream..."
+~Kent was next to Rossin, behind him was Flanagan~ *Flanagan walked forward and through Rossin* "FL__F::It's one thing to push her in from a dream..."
 "A::Are you back yet?"
 ~Martha's head was still clearing, waking from a dream~ *She sat up*
 "M::Al-tok has the spear."
-"A::Did you get it?"
+*Gerald and Wilbert shot glances at each other* "A::Did you get it?"
 "K::Spear?"
+*Sonny tilted her head quizzically*
 "FL__F::The one that...?"
 "A::Did you find it, Martha?"
 "M::That one."
+~Alacira was nearly shouting~
 "A::Martha!"
 "M::Yes, I got it."
 "A::Good.
 Not having a ship is really inconvenient.
 Just keep it safe for now."
+*Flanagan waved for her to sit down*
 "FL__F::We have bigger worries.
 Al-tok has a direct connection to every human heart.
 Martha, what happened?"
-'R::We happened, I...
+'R::We happened, I...'
+*Rossin smiled weakly*
-I wanted to change the system, I wanted you to.
+'R::I wanted to change the system, I wanted you to.
 In so doing we built the tool of our destruction.'
 ~Martha explained the dream~
 "FL__F::This isn't the worse.
 It still needs Alice's serum to exist in a host.
 It wants to consume, not just kill us."
 "K::So you're saying it's not going to kill everyone on the planet in one go?"
+~Flanagan didn't answer at first~
 "FL__F::I don't know."
 *The phone rang*
 *Flanagan tilted his head, but walked behind the desk and pulled out a small device*